Hackers News Hackers News

 Infection chain of the attack (Source – Trend Micro)

-Meanwhile, the malware contacts attacker-controlled infrastructure to download an encrypted archive disguised as a PDF file named invoice.pdf.
+Concurrently, the malware communicates with attacker-controlled infrastructure to download an encrypted archive, cleverly disguised as a PDF file named invoice.pdf.

-A renamed WinRAR executable — disguised as a PNG image file — then uses that retrieved password to extract the real payload.
+Following this, a renamed WinRAR executable, camouflaged as a PNG image file, utilizes the retrieved password to extract the actual payload.

 Malicious lure download from unknown source (Source - Trend Micro)